Vincent-vst/Vincent-vst.github.io/README.md

-# MajorOak
+# Github.io

-Ground control to Major Oak
+A bunch of static website I did.

 ## About

+List of websites :
-A html/css/js website for plants recognition
+- /MajorOak -> A bird/plant recognition website
+- /SnakeByte -> A game of snake
+- /Metropolis -> A film library
+- /Portfolio -> My old portfolio website